magpie-ea/magpie-backend/README.md

 After an experiment is created, you can see its ID in the main user interface.
 Use this ID for results submission and retrieval.

-### Complex experiments
+### Dynamic experiments

-Complex experiments are now supported via [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html).
+Dynamic experiments are now supported via [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html).

-In a complex experiment, there is some sort of dependency between different generations.
+In a dynamic experiment, there is some sort of dependency between different generations.
 For example, the experiment might be iterative, in that the input of the next generation will be the output of the previous generation (e.g. iterated narration).
 Or the experiment might be interactive, in that multiple participants need to be present simultaneously to perform a task (e.g. a game of chess).

 Each participant will be assigned a unique `<variant-nr, chain-nr, generation-nr>` identifier, so that such dependencies could be made explicit.

 The server is responsible for broadcasting messages between the participants.
 To make the backend as generic as possible, the specific interpretation and handling of the messages depend on the frontend client.
-For examples of frontends of complex experiments, please refer to: [1](https://github.com/magpie-ea/color-reference/) and [2](https://github.com/magpie-ea/iterated-experiment-example).
+For examples of frontends of dynamic experiments, please refer to: [1](https://github.com/magpie-ea/color-reference/) and [2](https://github.com/magpie-ea/iterated-experiment-example).

 To create such an experiment, you need to specify the total number of variants, chains and generations.
 Any positive integer is allowed.